adeynes/pocketmine-tutorial/pages/setting-up.md

 git init
 ```

 We'll then make a `plugin.yml` file and a dummy main file (in our case, `Slogan.php`), both of which you can leave blank.
-We'll also create our `resources` folder.
+We'll also create our `resources` folder, which can also be left empty.
 We'll get to those later.

 This should be our current directory structure:
 ```